What is the good character requirement?

 The Home Office has accepted both of these recommendations and commented that agreement would be sought on the approach to be taken when differentiating between young persons and adults when assessing the good character requirement.

-If you are facing difficulty applying for British citizenship because of character issues, we may be able to help – to arrange an appointment call our Manchester office on 0161 234 6800 or Liverpool on 0151 305 9600.
+If you are facing difficulty applying for British citizenship because of character issues, we may be able to help – to arrange an appointment call our Manchester office on 0161 234 6800 or London on 0203 752 6620.